 Not all protein sources are equal and they each contain different amounts of particular amino acids.
 Additionally, the foods we eat containing protein can vary greatly in the vitamins and minerals they provide.
 Each of these can be extremely important in maintaining a healthy body.

 Due to digestion rates and amino acid compositions, protein sources also have a different impact on muscle protein synthesis, the process in which your body builds muscle.

 10 foods high in amino acids

-Milk contains both whey protein and casein protein and can be viewed as nature’s very own protein blend.
-A pint of milk will contain around 19.3g of protein and 8g of EAAs, making it a great post workout drink or an easy on the go food high in amino acids.4
+Milk contains both whey and casein protein and can be viewed as nature’s very own protein blend.
+A pint of milk will contain around 19.3g of protein and 8g of EAAs, making it a great post-workout drink or an easy on the go drink high in amino acids.4

 As well as the protein content, milk also provides a high source of calcium which is vitally important for bone health and muscle contraction.4

 Research also shows that those consuming dairy achieve better fat loss results when following an energy restricted diet.
 A proposed mechanism for this is the impact calcium has on our body’s fat burning process.5

 Evidence has also shown that skimmed milk has a greater effect on muscle protein synthesis than beef and equally as good as a whey protein shake, making it one of the best muscle-building foods you can include in your diet.6